Javaluca/json-reader/README.md

-# json-reader
+# JsonReader

-Angular project for json reader
+This project is created by me for educational purposes only on Angular framework.

+Convert json file into readble table, with query function